 How Much Do I Have To Save?

-How much do you have to cut back, pay off and/or save from a side gig?
-Enough to pay down your debt and enough to save for a down payment and closing costs.
+How much do you have to save for a down payment and closing costs.

 When mortgage people look at your debt to income ratio (DTI) they generally want to make sure you’re not spending more than 43% of your gross (before taxes) monthly income on debt.
 Their calculation goes something like this: